HADDADmed/Issue-Trackr-Pro/README.md

 # Ticket Management App

-This is a web application designed to manage and track issues using GitHub-like tickets (issues).
+This is a web application designed to manage and track Tickets  the applictaion called Tickets Flow Plus.

 ## Features